-Carriage Services, Inc. ("Carriage," the "Company," "we," "us," or "our") was founded in 1991 and incorporated in the State of Delaware in December 1993.
-We are a leading provider of funeral and cemetery services and merchandise in the United States.
-We operate in two business segments: funeral home operations, which currently account for approximately 80% of our revenues, and cemetery operations, which currently account for approximately 20% of our revenues.
+Carriage Services, Inc. ("Carriage," the "Company," "we," "us," or "our") was founded in 1991 to strategically consolidate and operate funeral homes and cemeteries in the fragmented death care industry.
+We are a leading U.S. provider of funeral and cemetery services and merchandise.
+We operate in two business segments: funeral home operations, which currently account for approximately 78% of our revenues, and cemetery operations, which currently account for approximately 22% of our revenues.

-At March 31, 2018, we operated 178 funeral homes in 29 states and 32 cemeteries in 11 states.
-We compete with other publicly held funeral and cemetery companies and smaller, independent operators.
+At June 30, 2018, we operated 178 funeral homes in 29 states and 32 cemeteries in 11 states.
+We compete with other publicly held funeral and cemetery companies and smaller, privately-owned independent operators.
 We believe we are a market leader in most of our markets.